 The two-zone concept is not intended to be applied throughout the entire watershed but limited to selective areas.
-Innisfil Beach Road is a two-zone flood concept.
+Within the Lake Simcoe Region Watershed currently, part of Innisfil Beach Road is the only recognized two-zone flood area.

 Figure 6: Flooding Hazard Limit for Two Zone Concept